Where we're heading. What we're doing. What we've done.

-The mental skills training toolkit is the result after 6+ years of research with our collaborative partner St Basils.
-Building from content included in the MST4Life programme, the toolkit includes activities which are designed to support young people recognise and develop their mental skills, such as: goal-setting, coping strategies, resilience and support seeking.
+Our Mental Skills Training Toolkit (#MSTtoolkit) has been designed with and for those working in the youth homeless sector.
+Building from the content included in the MST4Life programme, the toolkit includes activities which are designed to support young people recognise and develop their mental skills, such as: goal-setting, coping strategies, resilience and support seeking.

 All young people have the capacity for growth and personal development.
 My Strengths Training for Life (MST4Life) uses a distinctly strengths-based approach informed by clinical and sports psychology to support young people to achieve their goals.